On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian

+To make our results clearer, let us illuminate Theorem \ref{thm:Zaremba_surface_measure} through an example in two dimensions.

+\begin{ex} Fix $0< \delta \leq \frac{\pi}{4}$.
+Let $\Omega \subset \mathbb{R}^{2}$ be a kite of unit perimeter, let $\ell$ be the line of symmetry of $\Omega$ and assume that the angles that $\ell$ passes through are less than or equal to $\pi-2\delta$, see Figure \ref{fig:kite_example} for an example of this.
+The collection of such kites is closed in the Hausdorff metric.
+Partition the boundary of the kite into two disjoint relatively open components $\Gamma^{+}$ and $\Gamma^{-}$ which lie on either side of $\ell$ and, up to a set of measure zero, cover $\partial \Omega$.
+Then one can define the Zaremba Laplacian for kites in the way described earlier in this subsection.
+Then Theorem \ref{thm:Zaremba_surface_measure} gives that for sufficiently large $k$ there exists a minimiser $\Omega_{k}^{*}$ of the $k$-th Zaremba eigenvalue among such kites with unit perimeter, and the isoperimetric problem for kites implies that any sequence of such optimisers must converge to the square of unit perimeter as $k\to +\infty$.

+As a corollary, one can carry out the same for rhombii where $\ell$ is the line of symmetry passing through the smallest opposite pair of interior angles.
+Then under perimeter constraint, again one has existence of optimisers for $k$ sufficiently large and that the optimisers necessarily converge to the square of unit perimeter as $k\to + \infty$. \end{ex}

-We now turn our attention to the Zaremba case here and study the Zaremba eigenvalues defined in the introduction on the collection of convex domains $\O_{d,L}$.
+We now turn our attention to proving Theorems \ref{thm:Zaremba_surface_measure} and \ref{thm:Zaremba_diamater}.
 An easy but key observation to make is that $\mathcal{O}_{d,L}$ is closed under homothety.
 We begin the section by showing $\O_{d,L}$ is closed in the Hausdorff topology provided that one does not have degeneracy of the volume in the limit.
 Then we use the definition of $\O_{d,L}$ to prove the continuity of these Zaremba eigenvalues in the Hausdorff topology and then prove a Li-Yau type lower bound for these eigenvalues.
 Both the proofs of the continuity and the lower bound, require the use of Sobolev extension operators and the choice of definition of $\O_{d,L}$ will become more apparent throughout this section.